 Android Studio provides a platform where one can build apps for Android phones, tablets, Android Wear, Android TV, and Android Auto.
 Android Studio is the official IDE for Android application development, based on IntelliJ IDEA.
-One can develop Android Applications using Kotlin or Java as the Backend Language and it provides XML for developing Frontend Screens.
+One can develop Android Applications using Kotlin or Java as the Backend Language, and it provides XML for developing Frontend Screens.

 Git is an open-source version control system.
-It means that whenever a developer develops some project (like an app) or something, he/she constantly updates it catering to the demands of users, technology, and whatsoever it maybe.
+It means that whenever a developer develops some project (like an app) or something, he/she constantly updates it catering to the demands of users, technology, and whatsoever it may be.
 Version control systems keep these revisions straight, storing the modifications in a central repository.
 It allows developers to easily collaborate, as they can download a new version of the software, make changes, and upload the newest revision.
 Every developer can see these new changes, download them, and contribute.
 Git is used to storing the source code for a project and track the complete history of all changes to that code, while GitHub is a cloud-based platform built around the Git tool.
 So it’s necessary to upload your android project on GitHub.
-Sometimes it is necessary to import or clone the already stored project on GitHub for learning purposes or it may be for testing purposes.
-So in this article, we are going to discuss step by step process to clone the Android project from GitHub in Android Studio.
+Sometimes it is necessary to import or clone the already stored project on GitHub for learning purposes, or it may be for testing purposes.
+So in this article, we are going to discuss the step-by-step process to clone the Android project from GitHub in Android Studio.

 Step by Step Implementation

 Find the appropriate android project according to the requirement in GitHub.
 You may also go through this link to find a project on COVID-19 Tracker Android App.
 So for demonstration purposes let’s clone this project in this article.